mfukuda1815/Healthcare_Analytics_Excel/README.md

 ## **Insights and Analysis:**
 In 2023, there were 531 patients, with an average satisfaction score of 5.1 and an average wait time of 36 minutes.

-June and September have scored significantly low average PSAT score, this should be looked into further to understand. ␣␣ **June**: Thursday had the longest average wait time (45 mins) and the PSAT score (5.0) with total 11 patients ␣␣
+June and September have scored significantly low average PSAT score, this should be looked into further to understand.␣␣ **June**: Thursday had the longest average wait time (45 mins) and the PSAT score (5.0) with total 11 patients␣␣
-          Monday gave the average wait time (34 mins) and the worst PSAT score (2.0) with total 6 patients ␣␣ **September**:
+          Monday gave the average wait time (34 mins) and the worst PSAT score (2.0) with total 6 patients␣␣ **September**: